A programme of place and identity by Failed States | Share

-For the final part of the programme, Elaine Tierney and Jack Rollo, the duo behind acclaimed NTS radio show Time is Away, present the latest instalment in their ongoing reflection on time, place, power and history-making.
-Weaving together music, field recordings and spoken word, Tierney and Rollo will create something that is part soundscape, part immersive essay.
+For the final part of the programme, Elaine Tierney and Jack Rollo, the duo behind acclaimed NTS radio show Time is Away, presented the latest instalment in their ongoing reflection on time, place, power and history-making.
+Weaving together music, field recordings and spoken word, Tierney and Rollo created something that is part soundscape, part immersive essay.
 Time is Away’s extensive programme archive can be found at https://www.nts.live/shows/timeisaway

 The Spaces In-between

 Throughout the programme, writer Bryony Quinn bridged each segment with brief explorations into place names and naming places, and how etymologies behave like topologies.
 Bryony Quinn is a writer, editor and lecturer in London, via Somerset.
 Her research focuses on figurative and spatial obliquity — things that lean, slopes, diagonals, digression, etc. She writes the Etymology feature in Failed States.
 Failed States is an occasional publication that aims to collate and investigate ideas around place, or more specifically: ‘indeterminate geographies’.
 Each themed issue is a trove of text and image by emerging and established writers, artists, filmmakers, photographers and academics.